palmerlab-umd/palmerlab-umd.github.io/_posts/labnews/2018-06-17-junefield.md

 <img src="{{ site.url }}/img/newsphotos/june2018_fieldday.jpg" alt="june-2018-field-day" width="500px" hspace="20px" align="center">

-Our awesome lab interns are working on a variety of projects this summer (from left to right):
+Our interns are working on a variety of projects this summer (from left to right):

 * Eshana is identifying plant species compositions in a few wetlands and helping set up soil gas sampling chambers.
 * Bianca is sampling soils and quantifying fractions of carbon stabilization.